LLMs Cannot Reliably Judge (Yet?): A Comprehensive Assessment on the Robustness of LLM-as-a-Judge

-\descr{Evaluator for Code-oriented Tasks $Q_{\text{code}}$.} For code-oriented tasks, we introduce an evaluator to assess functional correctness, syntactic validity, and semantic accuracy.
-We adopt CodeBLEU ~\cite{codebleu}, a metric designed for programming languages.
-CodeBLEU extends the traditional BLEU score by incorporating code-specific properties, such as syntax structure, data-flow consistency, and token-level similarity.
-The final CodeBLEU score also lies in the range (0,1).
+We employ CodeBLEU~\cite{codebleu} for code-oriented tasks including code generation and code translation.
+CodeBLEU extends traditional BLEU scores by code-specific properties such as abstract syntax tree matching, data-flow consistency, and token-level similarity.
+This enables reliable detection of both syntactic and semantic changes in code.
+The final CodeBLEU score lies in [0,1].

-\descr{Evaluator for Knowledge-intensive Tasks $Q_{\text{know}}$.} For knowledge-intensive tasks, such as logical reasoning and mathematical problem solving, semantic similarity measures fail to accurately reflect content quality.
-In these cases, the correspondence between the model response and the reference often involves abstract reasoning rather than surface-level similarity.
-As such, we disable the content quality evaluator for these tasks and assign a fixed score of $S_e = 0$.
+To evaluate whether CodeBLEU reflects human-perceived changes in functional quality, we compare the direction of the CodeBLEU score change with the direction assigned by human auditors.
+For each response pair, both changes are categorized as decreased, unchanged, or increased.
+A pair is considered aligned when the CodeBLEU direction exactly matches the human-assessed direction.

+We further analyze CodeBLEU agreement across four audit-defined subsets. {Audit-confirmed functional degradation} includes response pairs for which human evaluators determined that the modified response had lower functional quality than the clean response. {Severe code corruption} refers to modifications that introduced substantial syntactic or functional damage. {Severe corruption of fully correct code} is the subset of such cases in which the original clean response was judged fully correct. {Exact preservation of the clean-code core} includes pairs in which the principal executable code from the clean response was retained without modification and the human-assessed functional quality remained unchanged.

+Table~\ref{tab:codebleu_human_agreement} shows that CodeBLEU achieves high directional agreement with human functional-quality judgments under controlled code-modification conditions.
+Agreement reaches 83.0\% for all audit-confirmed cases of functional degradation, 90.5\% for severe code corruption, and 100.0\% when a fully correct clean response is severely damaged.
+CodeBLEU also achieves 77.0\% agreement when the original code core is preserved.

+\descr{Evaluator for Knowledge-intensive Tasks.} For knowledge-intensive tasks, such as mathematical problem-solving and logical reasoning, surface-level similarity metrics often fail to capture correctness.
+These tasks require symbolic computation and abstract reasoning, where token-level alignment does not reflect semantic validity.

+For mathematical tasks, we compute exact match accuracy by comparing the final answer against ground-truth solutions, yielding $S_e \in \{0,1\}$.
+For logical reasoning tasks, we employ rule-based consistency checkers that verify logical validity and structural coherence, producing binary correctness scores.
+In cases where gold-standard references are unavailable or automated evaluation remains unreliable, we conservatively set $S_e = 0$, treating content as unchanged.

-\subsection{Evaluation Metrics}
+\subsubsection{Evaluation Metrics}

+LLM-as-a-Judge systems typically follow one of two evaluation protocols: pointwise or pairwise.
+In this study, we consider both protocols to assess the robustness of LLM-based judges under adversarial conditions.

+\descr{Pointwise Evaluation.} This protocol evaluates the quality of a single response.
+The LLM judge is prompted to assign an integer score $s$ (typically ranging from 1 to 10) that reflects the overall quality of the response within the given context.
+Formally, the evaluation process is represented as:

+where $M$ denotes the judge model, $P_1$ denotes the pointwise prompt template and $r$ is the response being evaluated.